-When talking about Ho Chi Minh City, I think all of you will imagine a vibrant and charming city, converges all the conveniences of a modern metropolis.
-However, there are so many attractions in Ho Chi Minh City that we can spend our time enjoying and discovering with relatives and friends.
+Ho Chi Minh City occupies tourists’ heart due to not only the image of a vibrant and charming city, converging all the conveniences of a modern metropolis, but also many attractions that we can spend time on exploring and enjoying with fun.

 In order to help you know more about this city, please enjoy our list of Top 10 best things to do in Ho Chi Minh City (also famous tourist attractions in Saigon) below.

 1. War Remnants Museum

 The first place for a tourist to visit in Ho Chi Minh City is War Remnants Museum, one of the most popular museums in Vietnam housing memory related to the Vietnam War and the First Indochina War in Vietnam.

 Established by the Vietnamese government, this museum has opened from September 4th, 1975 as the Exhibition House for the US and Puppet Crimes.
 In 1990, this has changed to the Exhibition House for Crimes of War and Aggression.
 In 1995, when President Bill Clinton visited Vietnam, this finally changed to War Remnants Museum till today.

 This museum has more than 20,000 documents, exhibits, and films, in which more than 1,500 documents, artifacts, and films have been applied to introduce in public.